Yavanarajya inscription

 The inscription was published and analysed by French indologist Gérard Fussman in 1993.
 The inscription is in Brahmi script, and is significant because it mentions that it was made in Year 116 of the Yavanarajya ("Kingdom of the Yavanas"), and proves the existence of a "Yavana era" in ancient India.
 It may mean that Mathura was a part of a Yavana dominion, probably Indo-Greek, at the time the inscription was created.

 Inscription

 The Yavanarajya inscription is in Brahmi script and describes a dedication for a well and a tank in Mathura on "The last day of year 116 of Yavana dominion (Brahmi script: 𑀬𑀯𑀦𑀭𑀚𑁆𑀬 Yavanarajya)".
-Although the term "Yavanas" can sometimes mean "westerners" in general, inscriptions made at this early period generally use the term Yavana to refer to the Indo-Greeks, and known inscriptions referring to the Indo-Parthians or Indo-Scythians in Mathura never use the term Yavana.
+Although the term "Yavanas" are transliterations of the Greek word for "Ionians" (Ἴωνες < Ἰάoνες < *Ἰάϝoνες), who were probably the first Greeks to be known in India, inscriptions made at this early period generally use the term Yavana to refer to the Indo-Greeks, and known inscriptions referring to the Indo-Parthians or Indo-Scythians in Mathura never use the term Yavana.
 The date mentioned on the stone was the Hindu festival day of Holi, according to the Hindu calendar.